Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop+accelergy/README.md

     ```
     timeloop-mapper arch/eyeriss_like-float32.arch.yaml \
                     arch/components/*.yaml \
                     prob/prob.yaml \
                     mapper/mapper.yaml \
                     constraints/*.yaml
     ```

-    As before, Timeloop produces a `timeloop-model.stats.txt` file with detailed execution statistics.
+    As before, Timeloop produces a `timeloop-mapper.stats.txt` file with detailed execution statistics.
 You should see MAC energy increases significantly, showing the cost of operating on floating-point data.
 Compare two arch.yaml and see how they are different from each other.
 What if we use the same bandwidth for the floating-point design at the PE level?

     > Note: Search for `Bandwidth throttling` to see how memory hierarchy bandwidth becomes a bottle neck when using the same bandwidth.